ueberauth/guardian_db/README.md

 GuardianDb
 ==========

-GuardianDB is an extension to vanilla Guardian that tracks tokens in your application's database to prevent playback.
+GuardianDb is an extension to vanilla Guardian that tracks tokens in your application's database to prevent playback.

 Support for `Guardian` 0.14.x is via the 0.8 release.